LightJason/lightjason.github.io/content/framework/agentspeak.md

 <p/>

-> You can also use this technique, if you don't want a plan to fail: If an action might fail you can append a ```<< true``` to its invocation.
+> You can also use this technique if you don't want a plan to fail: If an action might fail you can append a ```<< true``` to its invocation.
 This models the behaviour _anything can go wrong, but the agent ignores the error(s)_.
 <!-- htmlmin:ignore --><pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">actionA << true;
 </code></pre><!-- htmlmin:ignore -->